World of A Song of Ice and Fire: Valyria

 Valyria is a peninsula in South-Central Essos, west of Slaver's Bay.
 Before the Doom of Valyria, it was the seat of the Valyrian Freehold, a massive empire thousands of years old.
 The Valyrians are characterized by their silver hair and violet eyes.
 Valyria was called the Freehold because every man who owned land was allowed to vote for their leaders.
 The Valyrians also used slaves to mine the Fourteen Flames, a series of volcanoes rich with ore.
 They subjugated the Ghiscari and the Rhoynar and established all of the Free Cities, save Braavos.
 They did this through their knowledge of dragonlore.
-Twoscore noble dynasties, known as dragonlords, rode and controlled dragons.
+Twoscore (40) noble dynasties, known as dragonlords, rode and controlled dragons.
 Eventually, an event known as the Doom of Valyria, apparently involving a violent eruption of the Fourteen Flames, destroyed the Freehold and made Valyria an archipelago in the newly-formed Smoking Sea.
 The Targaryens are descendants of Old Valyria who escaped after Daenys the Dreamer's dream foretold of the eruption.
 The other noble families of Valyria mocked them, believing Daenys to be mad.
 Her father, Aenar Targaryen, believed her and successfully relocated the family to Dragonstone, an island on the east coast of Westeros, making them the only surviving dragonlords after the Doom.

 Dothraki Sea

 The Dothraki Sea is a vast, flat grassland on Essos.
 It is inhabited by the Dothraki people, a copper-skinned race of warlike nomads with their own language and unique culture.
 The Dothraki live in hordes called khalasars, each led by a chief called a khal.
-Khalasars are broken into groups, called khas, which are each led by one of the khal's captains, called kos.
+Khalasars are broken into groups called khas, each led by one of the khal's captains, called kos.
 Each khal and his khalasar owe fealty to a ruling council of royal priestesses, called the dosh khaleen, whose members are each a former khal's consort, called a khaleesi during the reign of her husband, one who became part of the dosh khaleen following his death.

-Dothraki are expert riders and their horses are of prime importance in their culture, used for food, transportation, raw materials, warfare, and establishing social standing.
+Dothraki are expert riders, and their horses are of prime importance in their culture, used for food, transportation, raw materials, warfare, and establishing social standing.
 They regularly raid other peoples.